Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

 - Improved debugging using developer tools and inspecting method definition to resolve incorrect implementation
 - Understanding of entity framework
 - Thorough comprehension of how to properly use Git merging, pulling, updating and pushing of branches.
+- Acquired the confidence to think logically like a developer and therefore be able to conceptually plan how to solve problems and think my way through roadblocks